 jwks_uri

 OPTIONAL.
-URL for the Client's JSON Web Key Set [JWK] (Jones, M., “JSON Web Key (JWK),” July 2014.) document.
+URL for the Client's JWK Set [JWK] (Jones, M., “JSON Web Key (JWK),” May 2015.) document.
 If the Client signs requests to the Server, it contains the signing key(s) the Server uses to validate signatures from the Client.
 The JWK Set MAY also contain the Client's encryption keys(s), which are used by the Server to encrypt responses to the Client.
-When both signing and encryption keys are made available, a use (Key Use) parameter value is REQUIRED for all keys in the referenced JWK Set to indicate each key's intended usage.
+When both signing and encryption keys are made available, a use (public key use) parameter value is REQUIRED for all keys in the referenced JWK Set to indicate each key's intended usage.
 Although some algorithms allow the same key to be used for both signatures and encryption, doing so is NOT RECOMMENDED, as it is less secure.
 The JWK x5c parameter MAY be used to provide X.509 representations of keys provided.
 When used, the bare key values MUST still be present and MUST match those in the certificate.

 jwks

 OPTIONAL.
-Client's JSON Web Key Set [JWK] (Jones, M., “JSON Web Key (JWK),” July 2014.) document, passed by value.
+Client's JWK Set [JWK] (Jones, M., “JSON Web Key (JWK),” May 2015.) document, passed by value.
 The semantics of the jwks parameter are the same as the jwks_uri parameter, other than that the JWK Set is passed by value, rather than by reference.
 This parameter is intended only to be used by Clients that, for some reason, are unable to use the jwks_uri parameter, for instance, by native applications that might not have a location to host the contents of the JWK Set.
 If a Client can use jwks_uri, it MUST NOT use jwks.
-One significant downside of jwks is that it does not enable key rotation (which jwks_uri does, as described in Section 10 of OpenID Connect Core 1.0 (Sakimura, N., Bradley, J., Jones, M., de Medeiros, B., and C. Mortimore, “OpenID Connect Core 1.0,” November 2014.)
+One significant downside of jwks is that it does not enable key rotation (which jwks_uri does, as described in Section 10 of OpenID Connect Core 1.0 (Sakimura, N., Bradley, J., Jones, M., de Medeiros, B., and C. Mortimore, “OpenID Connect Core 1.0,” August 2015.)
 [OpenID.Core]).
 The jwks_uri and jwks parameters MUST NOT be used together.

 sector_identifier_uri